ronyhe/lcc/README.txt

 Just to clarify, general code review is welcome, even if it's not directly related to the project's domain.

 Here are some ideas of my own for enhancements:
+    - First and foremost, add unit tests.
+I usually write them as part of the development process, but didn't here for some reason.
     - Improve comments and documentation
     - Create and integrate a small standard library with natural numbers and a minimal text encoding
     - Use the aforementioned text encoding to create input and output for the resulting programs.